gridpoint-com/svg_island/README.md

 We started by building a Bar Chart with a bottom up approach.
 By bottom up I mean we had a given design to match and we hand crafted the markup for an SVG to match it.

 Once we had the markup for a Bar Chart, we began to abstract the chart piece by piece.
-We started by automating the drawing of the background lines.
+We started by dynamically drawing of the background lines.
 Then we automated the labels, then finally the Bar Lines.

 After all this abstracting was done we had a simple Bar Chart component that we could pass data into and it would draw a bar chart that visualized that data.